Donald S. Bryan: World War II

-After the completion of his pilot training, Bryan completed P-40 Warhawk transition training from July to October 1942 and was assigned as a P-40 pilot with the 304th Fighter Squadron of the 337th Fighter Group at Florida, from October 1942 to March 1943.
+After the completion of his pilot training, Bryan completed P-40 Warhawk transition training from July to October 1942 and was assigned as a P-40 pilot with the 304th Fighter Squadron of the 337th Fighter Group in Florida, from October 1942 to March 1943.
 He was assigned to the 328th Fighter Squadron of the 352nd Fighter Group at Mitchel Field in New York, as a P-47 Thunderbolt pilot.
-In July 1943, the 352nd FG boarded the troopship RMS Queen Elizabeth in June 1943.
+In July 1943, the 352nd FG boarded the troopship RMS Queen Elizabeth.
 The group landed in the United Kingdom, and was assigned to RAF Bodney in Watton, Norfolk, under the operational control of the 67th Fighter Wing, VIII Fighter Command.

-Flying the P-47, Bryan was credited with a shared aerial victory on January 29, 1944, when he and his wingman shot down a Focke-Wulf Fw 190 while en-route to Namur, Belgium.
+Flying the P-47, Bryan was credited with a shared aerial victory on January 29, 1944, when he and his wingman shot down a Focke-Wulf Fw 190 while en route to Namur, Belgium.
 On January 30, he shot down a Fw 190 over Emmen, Netherlands, his first solo aerial victory.
 On February 20, he and two of his wingmen were credited with the shared destruction of a Messerschmitt Bf 110.
 Bryan scored down his second and third aerial victories on February 24 and March 15, 1944, and scored another shared aerial victory on April 10, 1944.
 On April 18, 1944, he led a successful mission to find and rescue a fellow fighter pilot, who was forced to ditch in the North Sea on April 15.

 In May 1944, he went back to the United States for shore leave, after the completion of his first tour.

-On August 9, 1944, he returned back to his unit, which by this time converted to the North American P-51 Mustangs.
+On August 9, 1944, he returned to his unit, which by this time converted to the North American P-51 Mustangs.
 On September 27, 1944, he scored his first aerial victories in the P-51, when he shot down two Messerschmitt Bf 109s and damaged another Bf 109 at north of Frankfurt.
 His biggest day came on November 2, 1944, while leading a flight of P-51s on a bomber escort to attack oil refineries over Merseburg, Germany, they encountered a massive formation of Bf 109s heading to attack the bombers.
 Bryan led his flight in attacking the Bf 109s, including the shooting down the lead Bf 109 of the formation.
 In the massive aerial battle, Bryan was attacked by Bf 109s and he performed a daring maneuver called “inverted vertical reversement".
 In a 1989 interview, he recalled about the maneuver: